 One story detached accessory buildings used as tool and/or storage sheds or playhouses and under 120 sq. ft., located a minimum distance of 8 ft. from the main house, and less than 7 ft. in height

 Detached platforms, walks and decks without a cover, less than 30 inches high and 120 sq. ft. in area

-Retaining walls under 3 ft. in height (including foundation)
+Retaining walls under 4 ft. in height (including foundation) without a surcharge

 Swimming pools less than 5,000 gallons and setting above the adjacent grade